edi-sipka/Bookstore_react/README.md

 # Project Name

-Bookstore React
+BOOKSTORE

 # Description the project.

+This project is built with React Js.

-BookStore is similar to "Awesome Book" website.
-This is an MVP version that allows it to add books, remove books and display list of books.
+The Bookstore is a website similar to the "Awesome Books" website built by myself in my Github repositories.
+This is an MVP version of it that allows users to display a lists of books, add a book and remove a selected book.

 ## Built With

 - React Js
 - Jest testing
-- Following github flows standards.

 ## Getting Started

 **This web page is bookstore site with lists of Books, that can be added and deleted**

 **BookStore project works on mobile and desktop using @Media queries .**

+#### To use it locally

+-Clone the project from GitHub here or use this Link{https://github.com/edi-sipka/Bookstore_react}
+-Run the following commands as listed in your terminal:

+- $npm install to install node_modules
+- $npm start

 ---